MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-experimental-unpackaged-tutorial.md

 ---
-title: Build and deploy an unpackaged app that uses the Windows App SDK
+title: Build and deploy an unpackaged app that uses the Preview and Experimental versions of the Windows App SDK
-description: This article provides a walkthrough for building and deploying an unpackaged app that uses the Windows App SDK. ms.topic: article ms.date: 05/24/2021
+description: This article provides a walkthrough for building and deploying an unpackaged app that uses the Preview and Experimental versions of Windows App SDK. ms.topic: article ms.date: 05/24/2021
 keywords: windows win32, windows app development, Windows App SDK